-*Working hard in a composition course—taking assignments seriously, starting papers early, writing several drafts, seeking help in the Writing Center, making friends with a print or online handbook, being receptive to feedback—will serve any student well.
+Working hard in a composition course—taking assignments seriously, starting papers early, writing several drafts, seeking help in the Writing Center, making friends with The St. Martin’s Handbook, being receptive to feedback—will serve any student well.
 But a semester is short: even the most diligent effort may not take a student to college-level competence in fifteen weeks if his or her skills were seriously deficient from the start.
 Sentence-level problems are particularly stubborn, so a student with weak control over sentences may need more than one semester of practice and instruction.

 Students with any grade below C- in Composition I or II must repeat the course.
 If you take a course twice, earning a higher grade the second time, the higher grade will replace the first grade in your Grade Point Average (though the first grade will remain visible on your transcript).

 Composition teachers are strict about the standard for passing.
 They are careful not to pass a Comp I student if he or she isn’t likely to succeed in Comp II, and they are equally careful not to pass a Comp II student if he or she cannot meet the demands of upper-division writing-intensive courses.
 Consequently, some students repeat their composition courses.
 There is no shame in repeating a course, and it is a far better fate than trying to struggle through college without the requisite writing skills.